Never Built New York

 Exploring the alternative paths New York City could have traveled encourages us to think beyond the present tense and push the boundaries of what the future of the metropolis holds.

-Co-Curator Sam Lubell is a Staff Writer at Wired and a Contributing Editor at The Architect’s Newspaper.
+Co-Curator Sam Lubell is a Contributing Editor at The Architect’s Newspaper.
 He has written seven books about architecture for Monacelli Press, Rizzoli, Metropolis Books, and Phaidon.
 He also writes for The New York Times, The Los Angeles Times, Los Angeles Magazine, Architect, Architectural Record, Architectural Review, Wallpaper*, Contract, and other publications.
 He co-curated the A+D Architecture and Design Museum exhibitions Never Built Los Angeles (2013) and Shelter: Rethinking How We Live in Los Angeles (2015).

 Co-Curator Greg Goldin was the architecture critic at Los Angeles Magazine from 1999 to 2011.
 In 2011, he was awarded a Getty Institute Research Grant which led to his exhibition Windshield Perspective, Architecture and Design Museum (2013), a study of vernacular Los Angeles architecture.
 In summer 2013, he co-curated and co‐authored Never Built Los Angeles .
 His last curatorial contribution was to the Getty Museum’s No Further West (2014), an exhibition about the making of Los Angeles’s Union Station.
 His writing has appeared in The Los Angeles Times, Architectural Record, Architect’s Newspaper, and Zocalo, among many others.